puikinsh/Travelify/README.md

 1. Download theme by using "Download zip" button on thr right side
 2. Upload the `travelify` folder to the `/wp-content/themes/` directory
 3. Activate the Theme through the Apperance - Themes menu in WordPress
-4. See Appearance -> Theme Options to change theme specific options
+4. See Appearance -> Customize  to change theme specific options

 #### Automated installation: